-- CUR 300.
+CUR 300.
 SURVEY OF EDUCATION WITH FIELD EXPERIENCES.
 An historical and sociological survey of education, including supervised visitation in teaching-learning environments.
 Prerequisite to admission to Teacher Education Program.
 Lecture 2 hours, laboratory 2 hours.
+3

-3 - CUR 302.
+CUR 302.
 ORIENTATION AND FIELD EXPERIENCES.
 An orientation seminar, field experience, and generic competency check for all teacher education transfer students who have previously completed a survey education course.
+1

-1 - CUR 303.
+CUR 303.
 TEST-TAKING SKILLS.
 Strategies for taking standardized tests.
 Not applicable to a major or minor in education.
-1-3 - CUR 304.
-GENERAL SECONDARY METHODS.
-Planning, curriculum design, and teaching strategies for the secondary teacher in specific academic areas; classroom management and discipline; assessment procedures; curriculum alignment and accountability.
-Prerequisite: Passing score on Praxis I: PPST.
-3 - CUR 305.
+1-3

+CUR 305.
 SECONDARY FIELD EXPERIENCES.
 Supervised field experience in 7-12 classrooms in academic areas, to be taken in conjunction with CUR 304.
 Corequisite: CUR 304.
+1

-1 - CUR 393.
+CUR 393.
 CLASSROOM MANAGEMENT.
 This course is intended to provide students with the opportunity to learn and practice strategies for effectively managing all aspects of the classroom.
 Emphasis will be placed on real-world application and strong performance measures to ensure that students are adequately prepared to meet the challenges of the multi-faceted instructional environment found in the 21st century's classroom.
+3

-3 - CUR/CEL 450.
+CUR/CEL 450.
 WHOLE SCHOOLS INSTITUTE: INTEGRATING FINE ARTS INTO THE CURRICULUM.
 Exploration of theory and practice for integrating the fine arts in the whole-school curriculum.
 Hands-on experiences.
 Admission by permission of instructor.
+3

-3 - CUR 456.
+CUR 456.
 TRENDS IN TEACHING (Subject to be Inserted).
 New methodology, materials, and emphasis in teaching (subject to be inserted).
 Prerequisite: Senior standing in Teacher Education Program or permission of instructor.
+3

-3 - CUR 479.
+CUR 479.
 METHODS IN BUSINESS.
 Methods, materials, and techniques of teaching business subjects.
+3

-3 - CUR 482.
+CUR 482.
 ART EDUCATION TECHNIQUES AND PROCEDURES.
 Most recent practices recommended by art educators; gives prospective art teachers training and experience in planning art programs, organization of material, ordering of supplies, and equipping an art room.
 Prerequisite: Admission to Teacher Education Program.
+3

-3 - CUR 485.
+CUR 485.
 TEACHING LANGUAGE ARTS IN THE SECONDARY SCHOOL.
 Subject matter and methods of instruction for grammar, literature, composition, and speech.
 Sources and uses of illustrative material and lesson planning.
+3

+CUR 486.
+METHODS OF TEACHING FAMILY AND CONSUMER SCIENCES.
+Philosophy of family and consumer sciences; principles, objectives, methods, and materials; program planning as a part of total school program; federal and state legislation for vocational programs in family and consumer sciences.
 3